-This work is partially supported by EPSRC grants Anyscale EP/L000725/1, PAMELA EP/K008730/1, DOME EP/J016330/1, and EU Horizon 2020 ACTiCLOUD 732366 grant.
+This work is partially supported by EPSRC grants Anyscale EP/L000725/1, PAMELA EP/K008730/1, DOME EP/J016330/1, of the Sixth Workshop on Declarative Aspects of Multicore and EU Horizon 2020 ACTiCLOUD 732366 grant.
 Rodchenko is funded by a Microsoft Research PhD Scholarship, and Luján is funded by a Royal Society University Research Fellowship.